cfengine/documentation/guide/latest-release/known-issues.markdown

 Currently the 3.5 agents will not show in Mission Portal at all, but you will see them by running `cf-key -s` on the hub.

+### Enterprise software inventory is not out-of-the-box ###

+Software inventory is not out-of-the-box for reporing from the hub on Windows platforms.
+In order to add it, please contact support for a custom policy.